jamtur01/WNBASchedule/README.md

 - Lives in your menu bar for easy access
 - Automatically refreshes data every hour
 - Fetches real-time WNBA schedule data from the NBA API
-- Filters games for a specific team (default: New York Liberty)
+- Filters games for a specific team or shows all teams
 - Shows past game results with scores and win/loss status (color-coded for winners and losers)
 - Shows upcoming games with dates and times in the user's local timezone